mperry-dev/TournaMaths/README.md

 #### Application

-- Logout should replace ability to login/register when logged in, redirect should occur from login page, registration shouldn't be available.
-Endpoints to login/register should also return error.
 - Add Typescript in
-- Login/account setup page, with logo
 - Check password strength when user signs up
 - CAPTCHA for bot protection
 - Confirm email address when entered in for a new account